-As someone who has had both a natural birth and a section, I think it’s interesting to compare the two.
+As someone who has had both a vaginal birth (with my singleton, Braeden) and a C-section (with my twin girls), I think it’s interesting to compare the two.

-When I first found out I was having twins, I asked my doctor right away if I had to have a c-section.
-She told me we could go natural until we discovered we were having MoMo twins, and the section was confirmed.
+When I first found out I was having twins, I asked my doctor right away if I had to have a C-section.
+She told me we could go vaginal delivery until we discovered we were having MoMo twins, and the C-section was confirmed.
 I have to admit, I was bummed.
-Having had such a lovely birth last time (yes, lovely, but not pain free), I was hoping for the same.
-Contractions I knew, surgery I did not.
+Having had such a lovely birth last time (yes, lovely, but not pain-free), I was hoping for the same.
+Contractions I knew; surgery I did not.

 I was told I would feel “slight pressure” on my stomach.
 Now, does slight pressure usually mean being heaved up and down a surgical table, because I was expecting a pinch or something like that.
 Instead, I felt like a wrestler was about to pick me up and throw me across the room at any second.
 In all honesty, that probably wouldn’t have been so strange.